hanwenzhang123/fullstack-note/01-note/README.md

 console.log(1 && 2 && 3) //3 - AND - looking for the first FALSY value, if not any, return last element
 ```

+#### Error
+- ReferenceError occurs when you try to use a variable that doesn't exist at all.
+- TypeError occurs when the variable exists, but the operation you're trying to perform is not appropriate for the type of value it contains
+- SyntaxError occurs when trying to interpret syntactically invalid code.

 #### Error Handling
 - `try` lets you test a block of code for errors.
 - `catch` lets you handle the error.